1986 Philippine presidential election: By province and city

-Aftermath
+Aftermath and legacy

-The conduct of the February 7, 1986, snap election led to the popular belief that the polls were tampered with and considered the results to be fraudulent.
+The conduct of the election led to popular belief that the polls were tampered with and the results were fraudulent.
 The following days consisted of debates and actions as a sign of aversion to the conduct of the election.
-But in the end, according to the International Observer Delegation, the "election of the February 7 was not conducted in a free and fair manner" due to the influence and power of the administration of Ferdinand Marcos.
-The International Observer Delegation stated that the proclamation of the victors of the election was invalid because the Batasan "ignored explicit provisions of the Philippine Electoral Code [Batas Pambansa Blg.
-881] requiring that the tampered or altered election returns be set aside during the final counting process, despite protests by representatives of the opposition parts".
+But in the end, international observers declared that the "election of February 7 was not conducted in a free and fair manner" due to the influence and power of the Marcos administration.
+The International Observer Delegation stated that Marcos's proclamation of victory was invalid because the Batasan "ignored explicit provisions of the Philippine Electoral Code requiring that the tampered or altered election returns be set aside during the final counting process, despite protests by representatives of the opposition party."
 After further investigation, a multinational team of observers cited cases of vote-buying, intimidation, snatching of ballot boxes, tampered election returns and the disenfranchisement of thousands of voters.

 On February 9, thirty-five computer programmers walked out of the COMELEC's electronic quick count at the Philippine International Convention Center, some fearing for their safety and seeking sanctuary in Baclaran Church.
 The technicians—whose protest was broadcast live on national television—claimed that the Marcos camp had manipulated the election results.

-The Catholic Bishops' Conference of the Philippines President Cardinal Ricardo Vidal released a declaration stating that "a government does not of itself freely correct the evil it has inflicted on the people then it is our serious moral obligation as a people to make it do so."
-The declaration also asked "every loyal member of the Church, every community of the faithful, to form their judgment about the February 7 polls" telling all the Filipinos "[n]ow is the time to speak up.
+Cardinal Ricardo Vidal, president of the Catholic Bishops' Conference of the Philippines, declared, "If a government does not of itself freely correct the evil it has inflicted on the people, then it is our serious moral obligation as a people to make it do so."
+The declaration called on "every loyal member of the Church, every community of the faithful, to form their judgment about the February 7 polls," and "[n]ow is the time to speak up.
 Now is the time to repair the wrong.
 The wrong was systematically organized.
 So must its correction be.
 But as in the election itself, that depends fully on the people; on what they are willing and ready to do."
 The United States Senate passed a resolution stating the same.
-This chain of events eventually led to the resignation of Marcos' Defense Minister Juan Ponce Enrile, and Armed Forces Vice-Chief of Staff General Fidel Ramos.
-Enrile and Ramos then secluded themselves in the military and police headquarters of Camp Aguinaldo and Camp Crame, respectively, leading to the People Power Revolution from February 22 to 25, 1986, which toppled the Marcos dictatorship.
+Opposition from the Church and the United States eventually led to the resignation of defense minister Juan Ponce Enrile and Armed Forces vice chief of staff Fidel V. Ramos, who secluded themselves in the military and police headquarters of Camp Aguinaldo and Camp Crame, respectively.
+In response, the People Power Revolution was held from February 22 to 25, 1986, which toppled the Marcos dictatorship.

+Aquino was praised in the American press:

+The courage and the essential goodness of Corazón Aquino was so impressive in her battle against enormous odds.
+And the bravery of her followers— many of whom were killed as they pursued their belief in a true democracy...
+And then there was this: the role of the press, print and electronic.
+Through television cameras and newspapers, the whole world was watching.
+President Marcos could lie and cheat, but in the end he could not hide.